Wrongful Death Attorney in Gainesville, Florida

 • Truck accidents involving 18-wheelers or other large commercial vehicles caused by driver error or employer negligence

-• Motorcycle and bicycle accidents, often resulting from the negligence of passenger vehicles to check blindspots and yield the right-of-way
+• Motorcycle wrecks and bicycle accidents, often resulting from a passenger vehicle driver’s failure to check blind spots or yield the right-of-way

 • Pedestrian accidents that occur due to driver distraction, speeding, and failure to yield